British hospital says has suspected Ebola case

-British media reports said the woman was thought to have traveled abroad recently, but Northampton General Hospital could not immediately confirm that and did not provide additional details.
+British media reports said the woman was thought to have travelled abroad recently, but Northampton General Hospital could not immediately confirm that and did not provide additional details.

 "It's a suspected case, and we will be issuing a statement shortly," the spokeswoman said.